ElektraInitiative/PermaplanT/doc/database/hierarchy.md

 - The common name alone is enough for overview, e.g. when you see all labels in the map editor at once.
   - If no common name exists, it's acceptable to display the unique name as shown in [Rendering the Complete Name](###rendering-the-complete-name).
-- The complete name should be always be given if the user wants to know precisely which plant, e.g. in search results or in plant details.
+- The complete name should always be given if the user wants to know precisely which plant she is dealing with, e.g. in search results or in plant details.
-- The additional name created when adding a new seed needs to be provided additionally if a plant is connected with a seed.
+- The additional name created when adding a new seed needs to be provided as explained above if a plant is connected with a seed.

 ### Rules